Skip to content

 1.1 Services and Their Purposes

-DataFlux Func includes multiple services, each with different responsibilities.
+DataFlux Func consists of multiple services, each with different responsibilities.
 The specific services are as follows:

 Service Purpose